 If you are looking for a daily devotional that really digs into the Word and is full of Biblical truths, you may want to look at FEATURE – A Daily Bible Study Guide.
 This little booklet is packed with the Good News of Jesus Christ!
 Today’s reading starts a ten day series on Hebrews eleven.
 (I thought I was reading the one for today, but this is actually Saturdays!)
 It was just too good to keep to myself!
 Enjoy!

 The patriarch Enoch pleased the Lord by his godly walk in the midst of rampant ungodliness (Gen. 5:21-6:6).
 The Bible does not say that Enoch had the encouragement of others who were of like mind or that he was in some way insulated from the wickedness that completely permeated his society.
 No, the Scriptures only state that he “walked with God” (Gen 5:22).
 Enoch knew what conduct was pleasing to his Lord, and he had faith to believe that no personal sacrifice was too great to strive for that circumspect walk.
-[Emphasis added] Without doubt, conflict and suffering resulted from such a forthright testimony, but just imagine the blessedness of walking in fellowship day by day, step by step, with the Almighty God!
+[Emphasis added] Without doubt, conflict, and suffering resulted from such a forthright testimony, but just imagine the blessedness of walking in fellowship day by day, step by step, with the Almighty God!
 How much better is the hallowed friendship of the divine “Friend that sticketh closer than a brother” (Prov.
 18:24) than the fleeting favor of anyone else.
 Yes, the Lord rewarded Enoch for his walk of faith, for God translated him up to glory so that he did not have to experience death (v.5).

-What does his example mean for us today?
+What does this example mean for us today?
 Can we walk in this present evil world and still please our heavenly Father at the same time?
 By faith, we certainly can!
 We see from the Scriptures that God still desires to reward believers who are willing to step out in faith and live for Him in an age that reminds us of the time in which Enoch lived.
-Christian, one day we will stand before our Lord either to receive reward or to be ashamed for our actions (1 Cor.
+Christian, one day we will stand before our Lord either to receive reward or to be ashamed of our actions (1 Cor.
 3:8-15, 1 John 2:28).
 Is our walk worthy of reward?
 Does the world or the Word determine our course?
 [Emphasis added] Do we “diligently seek” (v.6) to walk by faith—as Enoch did?
 If so, our Lord is pleased, and our reward is sure.